Tarrasch/scalegrease/README.md

 Iteration 1
 -----------

-Manual and scheduled dispatch are supported, via a simple sgdispatch script.
+Manual and scheduled dispatch are supported.
+For manual dispatch, use greaserun, which dynamically downloads a specified fat jar and executes a compute job contained therein.
+It also supports running a job contained in a jar stored on the local file system.

 Scheduled dispatch is supported in a primitive manner, with crontab lines on redundant scheduling machines.

-Arbitration through simple ZooKeeper-based queue, aka funnel, which discards duplicate jobs.
-Finished and failed jobs are retained in the queue for a limited time, in order to avoid duplicated job runs within a time window (< 1h).

-Workers pull jobs from the funnel, and locally deploy a job jar, specified in job description, from a central artifactory.
-They determine the type of jar, and invoke the appropriate runner, ShellRunner, HadoopRunner, or LuigiRunner.
-For non-trivial cases, use the LuigiRunner for specifying inputs/outputs, parameter resolution, cascading backfill jobs, etc.  Luigi essentially provides our job specification embedded DSL, but does not use the central Luigi scheduler.
+In order to distribute crontabs to a farm, use greaselaunch, which distributes all crontabs found in the project to a central location.
+Farm worker machines periodically call the script greasework, which copies crontab files to /etc/cron.d.

+The crontabs typically contain greaserun commands, which ensures that the fat job jars are dynamically deployed.
+Job jars should contain Luigi job DSL files, and be executed with the greaserun Luigi runner.
+The Luigi central scheduler ensures that no duplicate jobs are executed.

+As a poor man's arbitration, greaserun will be complemented with a simple overload guard.
+It runs jobs only if the machine load complies with constraints, expressed e.g. in terms of loadavg, number of greaserun processes, etc.

 Logs are generated/copied to a common log directory, which should live on shared storage, e.g. an NFS mount.